toddcooke/namechecker/README.md

 ### TODO

-- [ ] Case insensitive searching.
-Searching FZF should count as taken if fzf exists
+- [x] Case insensitive searching.
+Searching FZF should count as taken if fzf exists - Thanks to [@YogPanjarale](https://github.com/YogPanjarale)
 - [ ] Count - or _ as taken.
 Searching hello-world should count as taken if hello_world exists
 - [ ] Add fuzzy check option.
 Searching hello should count as taken if hello-world exists
+- [ ] More accurate go.dev package search.
+Searching asdf should return the package named asdf with the most imports.